simpleappcreator/simple-app/readme.md

 #### Passport

-Passport is available as `app.passport`, and strategies as `app.passport.local/google/facebook`
+Passport is available as `app.passport` and strategies as `app.passport.local/google/facebook`

 There's a wrapper to serialize/deserialize